Udkik.dk

 Keel

 The Columbia 36 Mk II is equipped with a fin keel.
-A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a long keel.
+The fin keel is the most common keel and provides splendid manoeuvrability.
+The downside is that it has less directional stability than a long keel.

 The boat can enter most marinas as the draft is just about 1.60 - 1.70 meter (5.25 - 5.55 ft) dependent on the load.
 See immersion rate below.